saada/gitops-cluster-management/README.md

   * `export KUBECONFIG=$(pwd)/kubeconfig`

 * Cleanup
+  * Delete the CAPI resources from git and wait for deletion
   * Delete the [ssh key](https://github.com/settings/keys) we added to your github
   * Delete the deploy key in https://github.com/YOURUSERNAME/gitops-cluster-management/settings/keys we added to your github
+  * `make clean`

 ## Automatically install things on remote cluster